 Options for Dealing with Debt

 Finding yourself in debt can be a frightening and bewildering experience.
-That’s it’s essential to get advice before choosing to follow any particular path.
+That’s why it’s essential to get advice before choosing to follow any particular path.

 Which Path?